Ameciclo/atlas/apps/cyclist-profile/README.md

 ### Docker Deployment

 The Cyclist Profile API can be deployed as a Docker container.
 The container image is automatically built and pushed to GitHub Container Registry (ghcr.io) when changes are merged to the main branch.

+#### CI/CD Integration

+The CI/CD pipeline automatically:

+1. Detects changes to the cyclist-profile app or its dependencies
+2. Builds the application and runs tests
+3. Builds a new Docker image if tests pass
+4. Pushes the image to GitHub Container Registry
+5. Tags the image with the commit SHA and 'latest'

 #### Running with Docker